shuichiro-endo/spider/Linux/README.md

 > [!IMPORTANT]
 > The forwarder timeout countdown is reset every time data transfer.
 In other words, the connection is maintained as long as data transfer continues.

+> [!CAUTION]
+> If a large number of connections are made in a short period of time from a SOCKS5 client application, the spider will crash.
+In that case, please adjust the number of connections by using the application option.

 ### 3: show node information
 1. self
 ```